web analytics

 How to Interpret Recurring Dreams

-When we have a record of our dreams we can start to see the patterns that pop up in them more easily.
 You’ll notice that certain dream characters, emotions, symbols and themes consistently appear in your dreams.
 You will also begin to see that the mood of your dreams can shift depending on the stage of life you are at.

-When you have a recurring dream you are ready to interpret start with the symbols, characters and emotions you feel during it.
 Use a dream dictionary as a reference to get a broad idea of what some of these aspects symbolize.
 Next write down what these characters, symbols and emotions mean to you.
 How are they relevant to your daily life?

-Bring all of these information together and see if you can notice a connection between the different seemingly disjointed aspects.
 The next thing you want to do is compare these dreams to the events from the last days and weeks of your life.
 Think about your current obstacles, relationships, goals and emotions.

 A recurring dream may represent: